MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli.md

 ## Supported tables

-Portals support for Microsoft Power Platform CLI is limited to the tables listed below.
+Portals support for Microsoft Power Platform CLI is limited to the following tables.

 :::row:::
    :::column span="":::